Problem solving

 Our expert guides you by phone

 You are not alone in these critical moments.
-Call our free 24/7 call center; our expert team listens to your situation, tells you whether the adjuster process is possible, and directs you to the authorities if needed.
-All of this support is free for the user — the adjuster fee is covered by the traffic insurance.
+Call our free 24/7 call center; our calls are answered in about 45 seconds.
+Our expert team listens to your situation, tells you whether the adjuster process is possible, and directs you to 112 if needed.
+Available across 81 provinces of Turkey, the app, call line and guidance are free.

 View a sample report (PDF)Frequently Asked Questions